tier4/ros2_v4l2_camera/README.md

 A ROS 2 camera driver using Video4Linux2 (V4L2).

+## Installation
+[This article](https://medium.com/swlh/raspberry-pi-ros-2-camera-eef8f8b94304) details how to build and run this package.
+It focuses on Raspberry Pi OS with the Raspberry Pi Camera Module V2 but should generalise for most systems.

+### ROS package install
+This is available from the ROS package repositories and can therefore be installed with the following command and your ROS version name:

+    apt-get install ros-<ros_version>-v4l2-camera

+### Building from source
+If you need to modify the code or ensure you have the latest update you will need to clone this repo then build the package.

+    $ git clone --branch foxy https://gitlab.com/boldhearts/ros2_v4l2_camera.git src/v4l2_camera
+    $ colcon build

+Most users will also want to set up compressed transport using the dependencies below.

+### Usage
+Publish camera images, using the default parameters:

+        ros2 run v4l2_camera v4l2_camera_node

+Preview the image (open another terminal):

+        ros2 run rqt_image_view rqt_image_view

 ## Dependencies

 * `image_transport` - makes it possible to set up compressed transport